1.2.1 Canonical and Civil Organization

 The Roman Catholic Archbishop of Los Angeles, a corporation sole

-Based on the rights of the archbishop under canon law and his civil status as the "owner" in RCALAcorp, ownership and authority are reserved to the archbishop who acts after receiving such consents and advice as may be prescribed by canon law or archdiocesan policy.
-This role is reserved to the archbishop or to an attorney-in-fact whom he has designated and to whom he has delegated authority.
+Based on the rights of the archbishop in his civil status as chief officer of RCALAcorp, the archbishop acts after receiving such consents and advice as may be prescribed by canon law or archdiocesan policy.
+The archbishop may delegate authority to act to an attorney-in-fact whom he has designated.
 Currently, the moderator of the curia and the chancellor each are authorized to act as an attorney-in-fact for RCALAcorp.
 Also, in certain circumstances the chief financial officer or another person may be authorized to take certain actions, with the consent of the archbishop.

 In the archbishop's role as "owner" in RCALAcorp, he is also the sole "owner" of the other civil law entities in the archdiocese, including the Archdiocese of Los Angeles Education & Welfare Corporation, a California religious corporation, which holds the real property and certain assets related to all parish and archdiocesan elementary and high schools.
 Refer to Civil Law Entities.

-Except where the policies of the archdiocese have specifically delegated such authority to the pastor/administrator or other person, no pastor/administrator or individual has the legal ability to contract, lend, or borrow money; enter into agreements for services or goods; or otherwise enter into any temporal transactions involving the assets of the parish, its school, or otherwise.
-See e.g., 6.1.2 Responsibility for Oversight of Temporal Goods and Financial Management.
-In summary, in the archdiocese, every transaction regarding property, whether real estate or any other material transaction, requires the approval (and usually the signature) of the archbishop or his legally approved delegate.
+Under canon law, a pastor or an administrator of a public juridic person has the legal ability to contract, lend, or borrow money; enter into agreements for services or goods; or otherwise enter into any temporal transactions involving the assets of the parish, its school, or otherwise, subject to the limitations of the law itself.
+See e.g., 6.1.2 Responsibility for Oversight of Temporal Goods and Financial Management and 6.3.2 Location Spending and Signing Authority and Approvals.
+In the archdiocese, significant transactions regarding property, whether real estate or any other material transaction, require the approval (and usually the signature) of the archbishop or his legally approved delegate.
 This is also the reason the archbishop and the moderator of the curia are both

 cosigners to any parish or school bank accounts.